Mazda MX-5 (NA): Turbo conversions

 Brodie Brittain Racing (BBR) of Brackley, England, have had a long history of involvement with NA models in the UK, having supplied parts and equipment for a dealer supplied BBR Turbo version of the car between 1990 and 1991.
 This raised power output to 110 kW, and produced 209 Nm of torque.
 The kit consisted of 68 parts and was covered by a full dealer warranty.
 They were supplied and fitted to around 750 UK spec cars, including for the 1991 'Le Mans' special edition, with a further 150 kits being supplied overseas.
 Two decades later in 2011, BBR now offer a turn-key refurbishment package for old NA MX-5's, again including a turbo charger kit.
 This now increases power output to 160 kW, and produces 237 Nm of torque.
 The estimated top speed is now 230 km/h, with 0–97 (60 mph) approached in 5.5 seconds.
 The turbo charger used is a Garrett AiResearch GT25 ball bearing unit, and the package also includes an air-to-air intercooler, and a digital piggy-back ECU to control timing, fueling, and boost pressures.
 Subject to a satisfactory donor car, the refurbishment and turbo upgrade package includes rust treatment, a paint respray, new seats, wheels, and other trim.
 As of January 2011 the cost for a 'refreshed' BBR MX-5 Turbo is £7,500.

 In the United States, NA (and later model) turbo conversions are available from companies like Flyin' Miata.
 The conversions use mainly Garrett turbochargers (GT2560R) and are available as a kit or fully installed.
-Flyin' Miata also offers a CARB-legal kit as well.
+Flyin' Miata also offers a CARB-legal kit.